skm96/skm.java/README.md

 # skm.java
-A Text Based JAVA Program (With Banking Idea)
+A  JAVA Program (With Banking Idea)
-I need MOdification On IT To Make iT MORE Useful (eg :adding Exception is good maybe! )
+I need MOdification On IT To Make iT MORE Useful (eg :adding Exception & other staff  )